Stamford Brook

 Stamford Brook was a tributary of the Tideway stretch of the River Thames in west London supplied by three headwaters.
-Historically used as an irrigation ditch or dyke the network of small watercourses had four lower courses and mouths.
+Historically used as an irrigation ditch or dyke, the network of small watercourses had four lower courses and mouths.

 History

 Etymology

 The name Stamford Brook may be a corruption of "stony ford", for a crossing by King Street.
 It has given its name to the surrounding area between Hammersmith and Chiswick, and to the local London Underground station, Stamford Brook.

 The county of London created in 1889 was bounded by the westernmost course of Stamford Brook; it formed the boundary separating London Boroughs of Hammersmith and Acton in the new county from the Chiswick and Brentford Urban Districts in Middlesex.

-By 1900, all six strands of the brook and drainage dykes had been covered over and formed the most useful depressions available in which to site the neighbourhood's sewers, many diversionary surface water drains had been created closer to the surface to drain the catchment basin.
+By 1900, all six strands of the brook and drainage dykes had been covered over and formed the most useful depressions available to site the neighbourhood's sewers, and many diversionary surface water drains had been created closer to the surface to drain the catchment basin.